PiCK

 Summary

-• The Bureau of Labor Statistics said February Consumer Price Index (CPI) rose 2.4% year on year, matching economists’ forecasts.
+• The US Consumer Price Index (CPI) for February rose 2.4% year on year, matching economists’ forecasts.

-• The CPI reflects only February price increases and does not include the impact of the recent rise in global oil prices after US and Israeli airstrikes on Iran.
+• The latest CPI reflects only February price changes and did not incorporate the upswing in global oil prices after US and Israeli air strikes on Iran.

 Forecast Trend Report by Period